-“An important aspect of the British Art Show 9 learning programme is ensuring that young people and aspiring artists from across the West Midlands have the opportunity to experience such an important cultural event and explore their own creativity and expression in relation to the exhibition.
-Our aim is that the BAS 9 learning programme can help to build a network of young people that appreciate and advocate for arts and culture while growing creative professionals of the future.
+“An important aspect of the British Art Show 9 inspired learning programme is ensuring that young people and aspiring artists from across the West Midlands have the opportunity to experience such an important cultural event and explore their own creativity and expression in relation to the exhibition.
+Our aim is that the BAS9 inspired learning programme can help to build a network of young people that appreciate and advocate for arts and culture while growing creative professionals of the future.

 To support this we have created a range of student professional and artistic development opportunities for students from The University of Wolverhampton.
 One of these opportunities is to work in partnership with Arts Connect to design resources that will be used by young people to gain Arts Award accreditation while exploring British Art Show 9.
 Through a selection process which demonstrated the array of talent at Wolverhampton School of Art we appointed Daniel Turner and India Birtwistle (2nd and 3rd year Illustration students) to undertake the design commission.
 It has been brilliant to see how their ideas and initial designs showcase the arts and cultural heritage of Wolverhampton and celebrate young people’s passion for creativity.
 I’m excited to see how Dan and India’s ideas are shaped by BAS 9 and how these resources can inspire other young artists and creatives.”

 Becky Thompson, Arts Connect

 “Before I started at the University of Wolverhampton, I never would have dreamt that in my second year of the Illustration course I would have the chance to be involved in such an exciting commission.
 I was always told that Wolverhampton University was the University of Opportunity, and these past two years have really proved this to me.